 More preferable than minimising ATM fees borne of withdrawing baht at a cash machine of a local bank is to preclude them in the first place.
 Subject to individual branch policy as well as the discretion of on-duty banking staff, an overseas Visa or MasterCard debit, credit or pre-paid foreign currency card can be used to obtain baht by means of a counter withdrawal at any bank branch in Chiang Mai; doing so doesn’t, of course, invite an ATM fee and is carried out at an identical exchange rate to a cash machine withdrawal though you may still incur one or more foreign transaction charges imposed by your card provider.

-If you enjoyed this post, be sure to check out the Introduction to our series about the true cost of living in Chiang Mai with separate articles detailing Accommodation, Alcohol & Tobacco, Food & Drink, Health Care, Immigration Fees, Internet Access, Thai SIM Cards, Transportation, Utilities & Laundry as well as Work Spaces.
+If you enjoyed this post, be sure to check out the Introduction to our series about the true cost of living in Chiang Mai with separate articles detailing Accommodation, Alcohol & Tobacco, Bank Charges, Food & Drink, Health Care, Immigration Fees, Thai SIM Cards, Transportation, Utilities & Laundry as well as Work Spaces.